logdatatech/Code.Truth/12TimelessLessonsOfProgrammingGreybeards.md

-# 7 timeless lessons of programming ‘graybeards’
+# 7 Timeless Lessons of Programming Greybeards

 Heed the wisdom of your programming elders, or suffer the consequences of fundamentally flawed code